Do-it-yourself investing: Overview

+In summary, DIY investing contrasts with discretionary investment management in that the investor retains full control over investment decisions, whereas in discretionary management, a professional makes decisions on the investor's behalf within agreed parameters.

-DIY Investor Types
+DIY investor types

 A common misconception regarding DIY investing is that it mainly involves the ongoing research, selection and management of individual securities such as stocks or bonds.
 However, a managed fund, a group of securities packaged together as one investment product or “fund” and managed by a portfolio manager is available to simplify the investing process.
 Mutual funds, exchange-traded funds (ETFs), fund of funds (FoFs) and target date funds (TDFs) are examples of managed funds.
 Therefore, given the generous investment product landscape, DIY investors have various portfolio management options ranging from simple to complex.